jdelic/saltshaker/CERTIFIED_BUILDS.md

 > `vaultgetcert` tool that is part of
 > [GoPythonGo](https://github.com/gopythongo/gopythongo).

-The environments configured by this Salt repository configure a cluster that tries to avoid four common pitfalls of modern automated server configuration:
+There are four common pitfalls of secret management in modern automated server
+configuration:

   1. Your secret configuration (like database credentials) is in your shared source code repository ("everyone on the dev team has it")